mobily-enterprises/jsonreststores/README.md

 The last item is especially important: when developing your own permission model, you will probably want to make sure you have different permissions for local requests and remote ones (or, more often, have no restrictions for local ones since you are the one initiating them).

-TODO: explain `options` in detail (maybe it has already happened above?), and in fact check that it makes sense to have it every single time.
+TODO: explain `options` in detail, and in fact check that it makes sense to have it every single time.
 ADD EXAMPLE!

+TODO: make sure that:
+ * queryFilterType, searchPartial are actually in `options`
+ * searchable, sortable are ignored for local API requests Make those change with extreme care now, test on live system.
+When this is half stable, write tests

 # Database layers

 ## MongoMixin

 TODO: Describe `collectionName` and how the unique ID doesn't need to be `_id` (the driver will create an `_id` record on its own).